M70 Sapphire Manual

-- Fill the tank with warm water, add four tablespoons liquid detergent concentrate, gently stir to thoroughly mix the detergent into the water.
+- Fill the tank with warm water, add four tablespoons liquid detergent, gently stir to thoroughly mix the detergent into the water.

 - Replace the tank onto the lid.

 - Return the tank to its place beneath the sink.

 Before you refill the tank is a perfect time to back flush.
 Over time, detergent can congeal in the components and deteriorate the performance of your Dishmaster.
-This is especially likely if your detergent to water ratio is mixed stronger than recommended or if you use a detergent with a lotion additive, or you use soap rather than detergent.
+This is especially likely if your detergent to water ratio is mixed stronger than recommended, you use a detergent with a lotion additive, or you use soap rather than detergent.
 Perform the quick back flush routine each time before refilling the tank to keep your Dishmaster in top working condition.

 - Open the mixer (main) valve to full flow.

 - Lift the wand and grip it by the handle.

 - Point the brush downward into the sink basin.

 - Rotate the diverter knob a full 120 degrees (1/3rd rotation) in either direction until it presses against the stop.